yashrajstha/yashrajstha.github.io/_pages/cv.md

 Recieved Grants
 ======
-* Swiss National Science Foundation (SNF), 2021\ **Sustaining Knowledge Creation in Online Communities: Enabling, Creating, and Maintaining"** CHF 569'754\
+* Swiss National Science Foundation (SNF), 2021\ **Sustaining Knowledge Creation in Online Communities: Enabling, Creating, and Maintaining"** CHF 569,754\
 (as CO-PI with G. von Krogh).

-* ETH Competence Centre for Rehabilitation Engineering and Scienc(RESC), 2021\ **Changing Behaviours”: “Hackster - Patient-led innovation in online communities: An exploratory study of the design principles and the diffusion of affordable rehabilitation technology** CHF 93,033\
+* ETH Competence Centre for Rehabilitation Engineering and Science (RESC), 2021\ **Changing Behaviours”: “Hackster - Patient-led innovation in online communities: An exploratory study of the design principles and the diffusion of affordable rehabilitation technology** CHF 93,033\
 (as CO-applicant with G. von Krogh, N. Geilinger, M. Meboldt & C. Stadtfeld)